kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 In 1.27:

-- Lock `MigrateJobLegacyTracking` to true.
 - Remove legacy tracking code.
+- Ignore annotation `batch.kubernetes.io/job-completion` and stop adding it.
+  Mark the annotation as legacy in the documentation.

 In 1.28:

-- Stop adding annotation `batch.kubernetes.io/job-completion` and remove from documentation.
-- Remove feature gates `JobTrackingWithFinalizers` and `MigrateJobLegacyTracking`.
+- Remove feature gate `JobTrackingWithFinalizers`.
-- Remove legacy to finalizers migration code.

 ### Upgrade / Downgrade Strategy